Education in Canada

 First, you need to choose a university and enroll in a program

-This is a very important step because it is necessary to remember that an open work permit for graduates (Post Graduation Work Permit (PGWP)), is possible only on the basis of a diploma obtained from a university with DLI (designated learning institution) accreditation.
-Institutions are awarded this accreditation by provincial or territorial governments.
-If the institution is DLI, it has been assessed, evaluated, and is suitable for accepting and teaching international students.
+This is a very important step because it is necessary to remember that an open work permit for graduates (Post Graduation Work Permit (PGWP)) is possible only based on a diploma obtained from a university with DLI (designated learning institution) accreditation.
+Provincial or territorial governments award institutions this accreditation.
+If the institution is DLI, it has been assessed and evaluated and is suitable for accepting and teaching international students.

-To apply to a college or university in Canada, you will need a very small package of documents.
+You will need a very small package of documents to apply to a college or university in Canada.
 The good news is that you do not have to be nervous about the entrance exams - in most cases, there are no such exams for international students.
-The package of documents for admission in most cases includes: an IELTS Academic certificate/certificate of proficiency in French as proof of decent knowledge of the language and several translated documents on education and work experience.
+In most cases, the package of documents for admission includes an IELTS Academic certificate/certificate of proficiency in French as proof of decent knowledge of the language and several translated documents on education and work experience.

 Requirements of universities vary depending on the province or territory of the educational institution.